- SAP has been proposing that all companies should use a single database type and buy HANA.

 The Multi-Application Nature of Solutions Distributed by AWS

 The multi-application nature of solutions is explained as follows by Verner.

 “Though to a customer, the Expedia website looks like a single application, behind the scenes Expedia.com is composed of many components, each with a specific function.
 By breaking an application such as Expedia.com into multiple components that have specific jobs (such as microservices, containers, and AWS Lambda functions), developers can be more productive by increasing scale and performance, reducing operations, increasing deployment agility, and enabling different components to evolve independently.
 When building applications, developers can pair each use case with the database that best suits the need.”

 But what are packaged solutions offering?
-Well, monolithic applications that are the exact opposite of this.
+Well, monolithic applications are the exact opposite of this.
 And as SAP is a perfect example of a monolithic application provider, SAP wants customers to use a single database.
 Further, they want customers to use “their” single database as in HANA.
-Which, according to SAP, can do all the processing as well as all the different database types described by Verner above?
+According to SAP, can you do all the processing and all the different database types described by Verner above?
 The one problem being, HANA can’t.

 The AWS Customers Using Multibase Offerings

 - Capital One: RDS, Redshift, DynamoDB

 - Expedia: Aurora, Redshift, ElastiCache, Aurora MySQL

 “purpose-built databases for key-value, document, graph, in-memory, and search uses cases can help you optimize for functionality, performance, and scale and—more importantly—your customers’ experience.
 Build on.”